cardano-foundation/CIPs/CIP-0021/README.md

 - pool owners in a pool registration certificate
 - pool relays in a pool registration certificate
 - withdrawals in transaction body
+- collateral inputs in transaction body
+- required signers in transaction body
 - the total number of witnesses

 **Optional empty lists and maps**